 \section{Future developments}

 We foresee several lines of development for the \ssodnet service: data compilation and curation, expansion of the set of parameters and types of SSOs, and development of the interface.

-\paragraph{Data compilation:} First and foremost, we will continue to compile data into the \datacloud, aiming at completeness for the listed parameters.
-Indeed, it is the bulding block of the \ssocard and the \bft, that are automatically generated from the entries in the \datacloud.
+\paragraph{Data compilation:} First and foremost, we will continue to compile data into the \datacloud, aiming for completeness with respect to the listed parameters.
+Indeed, it is the building block of the \ssocard and the \bft, which are automatically generated from the entries in the \datacloud.
 On the other hand, \quaero has been working and been updated weekly for several years, following the growing list of SSOs listed by the MPC.
-So a continuous scientific monitoring of publications is required for the service.
+Thus, a continuous scientific monitoring of publications is required for the service.

-We thus welcome any feedback, especially on data sources that may be missing, or erroneous entries.
-While we conducted multiple checks on the data included in \ssodnet, some typoed entries may lurk in the unprecedented size of the data compilation.
-We will happily include sources that were not added in the present release of the service, and correct entries.
+We welcome any feedback, especially on data sources that may be missing or erroneous entries.
+While we conducted multiple checks on the data included in \ssodnet, some typographical errors may lurk in the unprecedented size of the data compilation.
+We will happily include sources that are not included in the current release of the service and correct entries.

-Furthermore, \ssodnet can be used by any group or researcher to publish regularly-updated data: a simple file (VOTable, csv, ...) with sufficent metadata at a static url can be used as a source to be included, without requiring a server or a database with a Web Service to be maintained.
+Furthermore, \ssodnet can be used by any group or researcher to publish regularly updated data.
+A simple file (VOTable, csv, ...), with sufficient metadata at a static url can be used as a source, without requiring a server or a database with a web service.